alvr-org/ALVR/alvr/client_emulator/README.md

 `hud_message` carries the client core's own status text, which is where connection errors surface.

 `codec` becomes the negotiated codec once the server announces it.
-Decoded frame count and frame layout are shown in the toolbar but are not yet exposed here.
+Decoded frame count and frame layout are shown in the stats overlay but are not yet exposed here.

 #### `frame_timing`

-How evenly the streamed world is advancing, averaged over the last ~150 displayed frames and also shown on the toolbar while streaming.
+How evenly the streamed world is advancing, averaged over the last ~150 displayed frames.
+The **Stats** overlay shows a subset of the same numbers.
 Each entry is a `mean` with its mean absolute `deviation`, and the deviations are the interesting half — they say *where* judder is coming from.

 | Field | Measures | A large deviation means |
 |---|---|---|